ravichandra452/docker-multinode-mongodb-cluster/README.md

 Run docker stack deploy -c docker-compose-mongo.yaml --with-registry-auth mongo to set up the cluster.

-login to one of the mongodb container and execute below command to initiate the mongodb cluster and do rs.status() to check the cluster status
+login to one of the mongodb docker container and go to mongoshell by executing mongosh.
+Enter below command to initiate the cluster

 rs.initiate(
    {